-Grass clippings contain about 4 percent nitrogen, 2 percent potassium, and 1 percent phosphorus.
-Leaving them on the ground can provide up to 25 percent of your lawn’s fertilizer needs.
+Grass clippings contain about 4% nitrogen, 2% potassium, and 1% phosphorus.
+Leaving them on the ground can provide up to 25% of your lawn’s fertilizer needs.
 The organic matter in decomposing grass also encourages healthy soil bacteria and earthworms, further contributing to lawn health.
 The extra work of removing lawn clippings is not just wasted effort, it is literally robbing nutrients from the soil.

-Grasscycling is not always the best thing for your lawn.
+In some instances, grasscycling is not the best thing for your lawn.
 If your lawn is diseased, it might be better to collect and dispose of clippings until the problem is under control.
 Leaving clippings on the ground could help spread the disease around the yard.

 Take a moment to check how high your mower is set from the ground.
 Healthy grass should be cut to three inches in height.
 When mowing cuts half or more of the lawn height, the resulting clippings can be four or more inches long.
 Leaving very long clippings on the lawn can smother grass, which contributes to the dreaded thatch.
 In this case, it’s better to collect the clippings and put them in the compost, where they will be a valuable source of nitrogen.